vishkid84/vDesign/README.md

 ### Content

-All the text content were written by me.
+All the text content were written by me. <br>
+Some of the blogs in the blog section added in from different websites, the sources are mentioned there itself.

 ### Media